The Crown's Josh O'Connor Is an "Absolute Wreck" After Surprise 2021 Emmys Win - E! Online

 Sterling K. Brown, Jonathan Majors, Regé-Jean Page, Billy Porter and Matthew Rhys were all nominated in the tight race.
 But after much anticipation, presenter Catherine Zeta-Jones revealed Josh O'Connor was the winner thanks to his performance as Prince Charles in The Crown.

-"I'm an absolute wreck," he shared while accepting his award from London.
+"I'm an absolute wreck," he shared while accepting his award from Los Angeles.
 "Thank you so much for this."

 "Making The Crown has been the most rewarding two years of my life," Josh continued.
 "The cast and crew, our producers and our brilliant directors who all made this show such a pleasure to be a part of, thank you."